Bali, Indonesia – Island of the Gods.

 September to April is still a great time to visit Bali!
 But do note that rain occurs more frequently during these months.

-Note that the temperature is incredibly stable throughout the year.
+As you can see the temperature is incredibly stable throughout the year.
 The only difference in months is the amount of rain that hits the island.

 Visa Free Countries